-Healthcare professionals, neonatal units, hospitals, follow-up teams, and health services
+Healthcare professionals, neonatal units, hospitals, follow-up teams, health services and early childhood educators

 Statement of standard

-Behaviour, emotional and attention problems are assessed at two years of age and again at the time of transition to school.
+The risk for behaviour, social, emotional and attention problems, attention-deficit/hyperactivity disorder (ADHD) and autism spectrum disorder (ASD) are assessed in the first year after birth, at two years of age and again prior to the transition to school.

 Rationale

-The goal is to assess and evaluate children’s mental health, to identify those who would benefit from additional support, and to provide feedback to families and health services.
+The goal is to evaluate infants’ and children’s risks for mental health and neurodevelopmental problems and disorders, to identify those who would benefit from additional support, and to provide feedback to families and health services.

-Infants born very preterm are at increased risk for mental health problems throughout childhood and adolescence, in particular for emotional and attention problems, the risk for which increases with lower gestational age at birth.
-(1,2) Up to 46% have clinically significant problems, (1) the pattern of which is consistent across cohorts and despite advances in neonatal care.
-(3,4) There is a two- to three-fold increased risk for psychiatric disorders (5) which is typically found to be specific to Attention Deficit/Hyperactivity Disorders (ADHD), particularly of the inattentive subtype, anxiety disorders and autism spectrum disorders.
-(6,7) Mental health problems are also evident during the pre-school years (6,8–11) and parent reports of problems at two to three years of age are associated with disorders later in childhood.
-(7,12–14) Longitudinal studies suggest that mental health problems persist over time in children born preterm.
-(15,16)
+Infants born very preterm are at risk for mental health problems throughout childhood and adolescence, in particular, for autism spectrum and attention problems, the risk for which increases with lower gestational age at birth.
+(1,2) This is consistent across cohorts and world regions (3,4) and despite advances in neonatal care.
+(5,6) There is also a two- to three-fold increased risk for psychiatric disorders (7) including a 10 times higher odds of ASD and five times higher odds of ADHD compared with children born at term.
+Mental health problems are already evident during early childhood (8–12) and parent reports of problems at two to three years of age are associated with disorders later in childhood.
+(13–16) Multiple and/or persistent regulatory problems with crying, sleeping and/or feeding in infancy are also more common in very preterm than term-born children and may be precursors to later attention and mental health problems.
+(17,18)

-Intracranial abnormalities during the neonatal period are independent risk factors for psychiatric disorders later in life in children born preterm.
-(1,7,17) The risk for mental health problems may also be higher among infants born with foetal growth restriction with a number of studies reporting an increased risk for emotional, conduct and attention problems in children born small for gestational age compared with their peers born with weight appropriate for their gestation.
-(18,19)
+Intracranial abnormalities during the neonatal period are independent risk factors for psychiatric disorders in children born preterm.
+(1,13,19) The risk for mental health problems may also be higher among infants whose parents have high levels of stress or psychiatric disorders (20,21), and among infants born small for gestational age compared with their peers born with weight appropriate for their gestation.
+(22,23)

 Benefits